COMING TO HOLY SPIRIT

 Monday - Thursday 8:30 AM

-During the school year, Wednesday morning Mass is a Children's Mass with Marquette Catholic School students.
+During the school year, Wednesday morning Mass is a Mass celebrated with Marquette Catholic School students.

 Wednesday 5:15 PM